jwdesjardin/nextjs-blog/posts/backend-auth.md

 ### POST */api/users/* register a new user

-1. check if that email is in the db
+1. check if user already exists and throw error if true
 ```js
 const userExists = await User.findOne({ email });
 	if (userExists) {